8 Social Stories You Need for Autism Potty Training

 Many children may feel unsure about wiping.
 Having a dedicated social story that clarifies this step can help foster confidence.

 You can frame the message positively: "After I use the potty, I need to wipe to keep my bottom clean.
-I use toilet paper and wipe from front to back to stay safe and tidy."
-Emphasizing the importance of this step in a clear and friendly manner can make the task less daunting.

 5. Peeing Standing Up or Sitting Down